Justinmemphis/portfolio-website/README.md

 ## Lessons Learned:
 I learned a lot about DNS, CDNs, and other networking, routing, and deployment things from putting this on AWS.

-## Future Changes:
+## Future Changes
-- Add CD implementation via GitHub Actions to AWS S3 bucket (in progress).
-  - Current status - connection live - troubleshooting why some pages are not updating correctly on change
+12/27/24 - added AWS Cloudfront invalidation (with S3 sync) - appears to be working